AndrewJakubowicz/explainmypet.com/content/posts/feline-hip-dysplasia-osteoarthritis.md

 #### Total hip replacement

 This surgery replaces the hip joint with a human made joint.
-The source of pain is removed, and the artificial joint should mimic the original bones.
+The source of pain is removed, and the artificial joint mimics the original joint.

 #### Femoral head and neck excision

+This is a cheaper alternative to the total hip replacement.

-This involves removing the top part of the femur which sits in the hip joint.
-If a hip joint is a ball and socket, this is the removal of the ball.
+Involves removing the top part of the femur which sits in the hip joint.
+If a hip joint is a ball and socket, this surgery is the removal of the ball.

-This removes the pain, but leaves the cat requiring only muscles to support the joint.
+Pain is removed, but only muscles are left supporting the joint.

-It is thought that lighter animals such as small dogs and cats are likely to have more success with a surgery like this as opposed to their larger animal counterparts (larger dogs).

-The surgical success of this procedure can be unpredictable.
-One study showed graded owner satisfaction following this procedure as: 38% good, 20% satisfactory and 42% poor.

-Studies have reported excellent outcomes with these procedures.
-In comparison with FNHE, cats will usually function better after a total hip replacement over the FHNE.
+Although excellent outcomes are possible in both procedures, cats are usually better off after a total hip replacement.

-Possible complications following this procedure include:
-* shortening of the limbs
-* Limited range of motion in the hip joints

 ### So should I choose surgical or medical management?

+Lighter animals such as small dogs and cats are likely to have more success with surgery.

+Surgery has risks, and can sometimes go wrong.

-According to the research, it is promising that a cat will respond to medical management alone.
-You may decide to try medicla management and elect surgical management if the medical is unsuccessful.
+It is promising that a cat will respond to medical management alone, leaving surgery as a backup if the medical management fails.